MarioCatuogno/Clean-macOS/README.md

 This document describes how to set up a clean environment for macOS.
 I use this repository to keep track of the software and steps required to have a functioning system after each annual fresh install.

-This keeps the system to perform at top speed, installing only necessary stuff and having an up-and-running system in about __50__ minutes.
+This keeps the system to perform at top speed, installing only necessary stuff and having an up-and-running system in __less then one hour__.

 You are encouraged to fork this and modify it to your own needs.